exonum/exonum-btc-anchoring/README.md

   private_key = "cTncKFuKUWuNCu5vD9RJuvkPD6oStf7k3PaXwGLBZqEJURGXgMJX"
   ```

-  Add the lines with new address and corresponding private key for it.
-If node
+  Add the lines with the new address and the corresponding private key for it.
+If the
-  public key is not changed you must use the old key for the new address
+  public key of the node is not changed, you must use the old key for the new address.
-  otherwise use a new key.
+  Otherwise use a new key.
 After modifying the configuration file you need to
   restart the node for the changes to take effect.

-***Note!** If transferring transaction has been lost you need to establish a
+***Note!** If the transferring transaction has been lost, you need to establish a
 new anchoring chain by a new funding transaction.*

 ## Licence